Sign Up or Log In To Edit and Share This Practice Plan

 - Demo (1 min): "Defensive Footwork" (Side-Shuffle & Drop-Step)

-- Divide the floor in half with an imaginary line lengthwise (or widthwise) and have players line up behind the goal-line, in opposite corners, in opposite ends of the floor.
+- Divide the floor in half with an imaginary line lengthwise (or widthwise), having players begin in lines in opposite ends/corners of the floor (lengthwise), or all on the same-side (width-wise).

 - One player after another practices "tracking" backward, all the way down the floor (no ball carrier) at a cadence of 2 drop steps one way; 2 drop steps the other.